openeuropa/oe_theme/README.md

   in a post-update hook (if we find one)
 - If your site does use a sub-them which displays the language switcher block, then you'll need to move it to the `site_header_secondary` region yourself

-#### ECL page header

-In 2.9.0 we dropped supporting the following elements in the ["Page header" pattern](./templates/patterns/page_header/page_header.ui_patterns.yml):

-- `identity`: used to show site-identifying information (such as the site name).
-- `infos`: used to show secondary meta information, below the page header introduction text.

-As a result, if your `PageHeaderMetadata` plugins provide such data, it will no longer be displayed.

-#### ECL branding

-In 2.10.0 we introduced support for ECL branding (read above for more information).
-The OpenEuropa Theme will use the "Core" branding, visit the theme configuration page if you need to change that and use the "Standardised" branding instead.

 ### Upgrade from 1.x to 2.x